Niss95/JavaDB/README.md

-# [SLJDB] Simple local Java DataBase
+# [SEJDB] Simple embedded Java DataBase
-JavaDB framework for local embedded database (based on derby library).
+JavaDB framework for embedded databases (based on derby library).
 Low complexity easy to use.
+Main focus is easy datastorage for java applications.
+Using SQL in the background so you don't have to use or know SQL at all.
+Comming with error correction by default.